Classof2020/classof2020.github.io/_posts/2017-4-8-debugging-in-c.md

 date: 2017-4-6 8:51:32
 author: "Nischal Lal Shrestha"
 categories: post
-header-image: "sample-post.png"
+header-image: "debug.jpg"
 permalink: /2017/4/6/Debugging-in-c
 layout: post
 ---
 # Dare To Debug

 C programmers are great inventors of our times.
-However, there are is no shortage of horror stories about programs that took twenty times to " debug " as they did to "Write".
+However, there are is no shortage of horror stories about programs that took twenty times to **DEBUG** as they did to **WRITE**.
 Many a time programs had to be rewritten all over again because the bugs present in them could not be located.
 Bugs are C programmer's birththright.
 But how do we chase them away.
 No sure-shot way for that.
 I thought if I make a list of more common programming mistakes, it might be a help.
 They are not arranged in any particular order.
 But as you realize, surely a great help!

--
 [1] Omitting ampersand before the variables using in scanf().
 For example: